 We were busy most of the time and it took its toll, we were worn out and slept longer than usual despite the 25 hour days as we cruised through the time zones.
 The evening shows started at 8pm, we’re normally in bed around then, but in cruise ship world that’s the start of the evening.
 It was weird, but it made a nice change.

 Being around people who freely and openly discussed their millionaire status, loudly, was interesting and weird.
-They were in the minority, most customers were as un-cashed-up as us, it’s really not particularly expensive to cross the Atlantic this way, but you do need time.
+They were in the minority, most customers were as un-cashed-up as us, it’s really not particularly expensive to cross the Atlantic this way, but you do need time and that’s a luxury few of us have.

 If you keep an eye on regularly updated sites such as this one, you’ll see special offers you may otherwise miss.CruiseDirect: Special Offers & Top 10 Weekly Cruise Deals.
 There is a Trans Atlantic cruise on there for under $600 at the moment, our favourite, Norwegian Getaway is on sale in the Carribean too.